Nourishing the nation

 Mandatory fortification of flour with folic acid has been under consideration in the UK for many years, but due to continuing concerns over adverse effects in some fractions of the population no decision has been reached.

 The Government ran a consultation on the matter, which closed in September 2019.
-As of November 2020, no recommendations have been issued following the consultation, though the matter is still live and it is expected that a joint proposal from Defra and the Department of Health and Social Care will be put forward in 2021.
+As of September 2021, no recommendations have been issued following the consultation, though the matter is still live and it is expected that a joint proposal from Defra and the Department of Health and Social Care will be put forward later this year.

 What is folic acid and why is it needed?